So… What’s the Deal With Those Hats, Huston?

 Stetson No. 1 Quality, Kettle Curl Brim, Black – Late 1940s or Early 1950s

-Stetson 30X El Patron, 2000s (The original ribbon has been replaced with this brown, 1/2 version)
+Stetson 30X El Patron, Silverbelly, 2000s (The original ribbon has been replaced with this brown, 1/2 version)

-CLick on the image above to read more about these great antique Stetson westerns.
+Click on the image above to read more about these great antique Stetson westerns.

-And now my Stetson fedoras, derbies and top hats…
+Stetson derbies and top hats…

-Stetson, Top Hat – Between 1900s and 1930 (Or maybe late 1800s, not sure)
+Stetson, Top Hat – Between 1900 and 1910

 Stetson, Collapsible or Opera Top Hat – 1930s